6 New Year Resolutions to Boost your Career13th Jan 2020

 - Invest in your Training

 Many businesses find ways to ensure employee’s have a variety of learning opportunities – whether they are online courses, training days, inviting key talent onto specific training courses in order to upskill, or providing employees with one-off pieces of extra work to gain more experience that they otherwise don’t have the chance to do in their day to day roles.
 If you are not in work currently to gain access to these training opportunities, you can access free training courses online – have a look at Future Learn and Open Learn.
 You can also use the National Careers Service training course finder on https://nationalcareers.service.gov.uk/find-a-course.
-Local training providers, colleges and universities often offer evening and weekend courses too, so check out their websites for more information.
+Local training providers, colleges and universities often offer online, evening and weekend courses too, so check out their websites for more information.

 - Grow your Network